31/01/2025

 2023 Key results

 By the end of 2023, the GF HIV project had reached 13,160 clients, each of whom received at least one key HIV prevention service.
-The project referred 11,063 clients for HIV testing and identified 129 individuals with HIV-positive status, all of them were supported in accessing treatment.
+The project referred 11,063 clients for HIV testing and identified 129 individuals with HIV-positive status, all of whom were supported in accessing treatment.

 Focal Person